-Solar Inverter Sizing Guide: How to Match Inverter, Panels, Batteries, and Loads
+Solar Inverter Sizing Guide: Match Panels, Batteries, Loads, and Surge Watts

 Design note: Inverter sizing affects code compliance, equipment life, backup performance, and warranty coverage.
 Use this article to understand the decisions, then confirm final sizing with a qualified solar designer or electrician.